 If you have a plug-in webcam or a laptop, you’ll be asked to show the invigilator the room and your surroundings.

 You'll be asked to complete six case studies by selecting the responses you feel are most appropriate.
 There are usually six to eight sections in each case study.

-You can watch a video which explains this further and there is also a test tutorial on the TestReach app (available two weeks before your assessment).
+You can watch a video which explains this further and there is also a test tutorial on the TestReach app (available three weeks before your assessment).